TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/home.md

 The workshop’s purpose is to advance the research projects of PhD students working on dissertations on inter-American relations or Latin American foreign policy by pairing them with their dream mentors.
 On May 14th from 8:15 to 4pm EST, the workshop will take place online and will be open to the public.
 You can join the workshop by [following this link](https://temple.zoom.us/j/94935624119).
 You can read the workshop papers below:

 <details>
-  <summary><a href="" title="Borders and Rights: Impasses on State Sovereignty and Human Rights in Latin America">Borders and Rights: Impasses on State Sovereignty and Human Rights in Latin America</a>
+  <summary><a href="https://drive.google.com/file/d/14vjV2mi_HgPYFP2-laMk5fbB-eUJaLOH/view" title="Borders and Rights: Impasses on State Sovereignty and Human Rights in Latin America">Borders and Rights: Impasses on State Sovereignty and Human Rights in Latin America</a>
 </summary>
  <ul>
  <li><p>Author: Alexandre Quieroz, PhD student of Social History at the University of São Paulo</p></li>